BMorrell92/Milestone_Project_2/README.md

-# Meditation Website ("Chill and Listen!")
+# Listen & Chill!
+(Meditation Website) Listen & Chill!

 ## Milestone Project 2 - Interactive Front-End Site

-* Chill and Listen is an interactive website with the purpose of providing a selection of ambient sounds to encourage meditation or provide a relaxing soudscape for the user to focus to.
+* Listen & Chill is an interactive website with the purpose of providing a selection of ambient sounds to encourage meditation or provide a relaxing soudscape for the user to focus to.
 Listen and Chill allows the user to pick how long and what sound they would like to listen to.
 This website has a responsive and minimalist design, and provides a simple but effective experience to the user.

 * This is my Milestone Project 2 submission for Code Institute's Diploma in Web Application Development course.
 My website features one page and is built using technologies that I have learnt including HTML, CSS and JavaScript.